It’s true that Clark Gable and Carol Lombard were lovers, but that’s not all…

 With a stellar cast headed by James Brolin, Jill Clayburgh and more, what could possibly go wrong?

 Gable and Lombard – Trailer, YouTube Movies

-I’m never one to shy away from a bad movie, more like find one and switch off.
-So after reading Rebecca from Taking Up Room’s delightful deconstruction of Liz and Dick (2012) and this a made for TV movie on the
+I’m never one to shy away from a bad movie, more like find one and switch it off.
+So after reading a delightful deconstruction of Liz and Dick (2012), a made for TV movie on the

 real reel romance of Elizabeth Taylor and Richard Burton.
 I thought I’d give Gable and Lombard (1976) a shot.
 This “true” biopic has a fabulous cast, headed by James Brolin as Clark Gable and Jill Clayburgh as Carol Lombard.